ceph/ceph/doc/radosgw/notifications.rst

   - mechanism: may be provided together with user/password (default: ``PLAIN``).
   - kafka-ack-level: No end2end acknowledgement is required.
 Messages may persist in the broker before being delivered to their final destinations.
+  - kafka-brokers: Set endpoint with broker(s) as a comma-separated list of host or host:port (default port 9092).

 Notifications
 ~~~~~~~~~~~~~